Murder of Leann Whitlock: Trial of Tommy Strickler

 On June 21, 1990, an Augusta County jury found Strickler guilty of kidnapping, robbery and capital murder.
 The same jury also issued their decision on sentence: they recommended double sentences of life imprisonment for the abduction and robbery charges, and the death penalty for the capital murder charge.
-One of the jurors, Bill Ruch, stated that the jury were all agreeable to the fact that Strickler was indeed guilty of the murder of Leann Whitlock, and they believed that Strickler was the ringleader based on the trial evidence, and hence they settled on the death penalty for Strickler.
+One of the jurors, Bill Ruch, stated that the jury were all in agreement that Strickler was indeed guilty of the murder of Leann Whitlock, and they believed that Strickler was the ringleader based on the trial evidence, and hence they settled on the death penalty for Strickler.

 On September 18, 1990, 24-year-old Tommy David Strickler was formally sentenced to death by Augusta County Circuit Court Judge Thomas H. Wood.
-In the verdict, Judge Wood admonished Strickler for his callous attitude towards Whitlock's death, pointing out that he went to a local nightclub to party just about an hour after murdering her, and stated that there was no excuse for Strickler to commit murder in spite of evidence of his troubled childhood and low IQ, stating that it was emotionally difficult to actually feel sympathy for Strickler in view of the multiple testimonies and evidence of the heinous crimes he committed.
+In the verdict, Judge Wood admonished Strickler for his callous attitude towards Whitlock's death, pointing out that he went to a local nightclub to party just about an hour after murdering her, and stated that there was no excuse for Strickler to commit murder, in spite of evidence of his troubled childhood and low IQ, stating that it was emotionally difficult to actually feel sympathy for Strickler in view of the multiple testimonies and evidence of the heinous crimes he committed.

 Strickler was the second White person in Virginia to be sentenced to death for the murder of an African-American person; the first person was Wayne Kenneth DeLong, who killed an African-American police detective from Richmond in 1986, but DeLong committed suicide in June 1993, a month before his execution date of July 15, 1993.